NERSC/LibWrap/README.md

 export LD_LIBRARY_PATH=/global/common/cori_cle6/software/jansson/lib:/global/common/cori_cle6/software/rabbitmq/0.9.0/lib64:$LD_LIBRARY_PATH
 ```

-## How to use
+## How to generate custom wrapper with Reflector (Step by Step)
 * There are 2 components of this tool
 	- Meta Wrappers
 	- User Wrappers

 Meta wrappers contains the logic to intercept the function calls from the library.
-We use package.config to do this.
-Tool will generate this code from user parameters provied in package.config (e.g., hdf5.config).
+We use GOTCHA and GNU-Linker (with package.config) to enable function interception.
+Tool will generate this wrapper code from user parameters provied in config file (see at module/hdf5.config).
 Check Readme in module/ directory.
 User wrappers is written by users and contains the logic of collecting statistics that the user is interested in extracting.
 The meta wrappers will call user wrappers.
 Some example of such user wrappers are in the example_usrwrap.

 * To get started go module/.
 You should create a configuration file (e.g., module/hdf5.config) with functions that needs to be wrap and other necessary parameters.
 More details in module/